 I grew up in the 1940s and 1950s when everyone smoked tobacco, I chose not to.
 Today I choose not to pay these ridiculous prices for a medication that will not cure me, and can possibly harm me.

 My health plan is simple… To avoid getting sick if I possibly can.
 I am doing this by exercising (Riding my bike regularly.) and eating a healthy diet.

-This is not advice; I do not have any qualifications to give advice.
-It is simply an opinion; feel free to weigh in with yours.
+This is not advice, I do not have the qualifications to give advice.
+It is simply an opinion, feel free to weigh in with yours.